Santo Domingo Pueblo, New Mexico: History

 The pueblo plays a supporting role in Spanish colonial history.
+Francisco Vázquez de Coronado made first contact with Kewa in 1540.
+When the Spanish first came to the Rio Grande Valley, they found over 70 villages that manufactured goods and had a strong trade network.
+Kewa was one of these villages.
+After first contact, Spanish expeditions into the area continued, one of them being Juan de Oñate's expedition in 1598.
+Oñate arrived in Kewa Pueblo with the intention of bringing Kewa and pueblos in its vicinity under Spanish rule.
+Soon after his visit, a mission was established and a church was built.
+In 1680, Kewa and other nearby pueblos rose in revolt against their Spanish colonizers, killing four priests and Spanish settlers nearby.
+Similar strife occurred again during the tail end of Spanish colonization in the area in 1696.
+In both cases, the revolts were eventually quelled by the Spanish.
+A century later, in 1807, Lieutenant Zebulon Pike visited Kewa.
+In his journal, he described the church as adorned with elegantly ornamented paintings, one of which being Saint Domingo.

 Gaspar Castaño de Sosa, a fugitive from the Crown, was arrested at the pueblo in March 1591.
 Castaño, a notorious slaver, had fled capture.
 He pursued an illegal claims expedition up the Pecos River, which had not yet been seen by Europeans.
 He made it as far as Pecos Pueblo, and raided it for slaves.
 He turned west and traveled toward modern-day Santa Fe, which had been established by the Spanish.
 He followed the Rio Grande river valley south.
 On orders of the Viceroy at Mexico City, Captain Juan Morlette found Castaño at Kewa Pueblo and arrested him.
 He returned him to authorities to face trial for his crimes, including his attack on Pecos Pueblo.

-Castaño abandoned two interpreters at Kewa Pueblo; he had kidnapped them earlier and brought them with him.
+Castaño abandoned two interpreters at Kewa Pueblo, Tomas and Cristobal; he had kidnapped them earlier and brought them with him.
 Governor Juan de Oñate's expedition recorded encountering Tomas and Cristobal at Kewa Pueblo, as it traveled north.